See & Do

 Waterfalls

 Who doesn’t love a waterfall?
 There’s something mesmerising about watching a stream tumble over a crag of rock and cascade at your feet.
-Happily, Tasmania’s East Coast has several impressive falls.
+Happily, Tasmania’s East Coast has several impressive waterfalls.

 Where you’ll find it